 "A Model of Educational Investment and Social Status", joint with Edoardo Grillo, in progress.

-"On the Actual Profitability of Price Reveal Auctions", joint with Giuseppe Sorrenti, in progress.
+"Curious about the Price?
+Bidding Behavior in Price Reveal Auctions", joint with Giuseppe Sorrenti, in progress.

 "The Neglected Effects of Demand Characteristics on the Sustainability of Collusion ", Research in Economics, 64 (4), pp. 240-246, 2010. [link]

 "Education, Dynamic Signalling and Social Distance", Oxford Economic Papers, 61 (2), pp. 304-326, 2009. [abstract] [link]

 "Best Responding to What?
 A Behavioural Approach to One Shot Play in 2x2 Games", in Games, Rationality and Behaviour.
 Essays on Behavioural Game Theory and Experiments,

 (eds.
 A. Innocenti and P. Sbriglia), Palgrave McMillan,

 "Some Equivalence Results between Mixed Strategy Nash Equilibria and Minimax Regret in 2x2 Games", Economics Bulletin, 3 (28), pp. 1-8, 2007. [

 "Un Bilancio dell’Esperienza UMTS in Europa: fu Collusione?", Mercato Concorrenza Regole, 2, pp. 309-328, 2002. [abstract]

 "Three Essays on Behavioral and Applied Game Theory", Ph.D.
 Thesis, European University Institute, DOI: 10.2870/89587, 2007. [link]

 "Asymmetries among Bidders: the Issue of Entry in First Price Auctions", M.Sc.
 Thesis, University College of London, 2002.